 Lactones- Examples and Uses

-Lactones play a vital role in providing flavor to a fruit and dairy products.
-Therefore these are used as flavors and fragrances.
-Some lactones with their flavor are listed below.
+Lactones play a vital role in providing flavour to fruit and dairy products.
+Therefore, these are used as flavour and fragrances.
+Some lactones with their flavour are listed below.

 - γ-decalactone – Peach flavour